zprzybylowicz/Sobel/README.md

 # Sobel
-The program reads a bitmap image file, performs the Sobel edge detection algorithm on the image, and saves the result as a new bitmap file.
+The program is done in c++ and reads a bitmap image file, performs the Sobel edge detection algorithm on the image, and saves the result as a new bitmap file.
 The program uses structures to store the bitmap file header and info header, and defines a struct for RGB color values.

 The `main` function is the entry point of the program.
 It prompts the user to enter the filename of the bitmap image to process.